-Despite the alterations, Nissan soon heard grumblings coming from Mattel’s legal department.
-Apparently, they disliked the way poor Ken was portrayed and let Nissan know about their feelings in no uncertain terms.
+Bottom Line: Despite their alterations, Nissan soon heard grumblings coming from Mattel’s legal department.
+Apparently, they disliked the way poor Ken was portrayed and let Nissan know about their ill feelings in no uncertain terms.
 Nissan quickly agreed to suspend further production of the GIjOE vs Ken spots and that was that.
 Fortunately, GijOE and Barbie had already ridden off into the sunset, taking Nissan up on its double entendre offer to…“Enjoy the Ride.”